rcpffm/rcpffm/README.md

 - 👋 Hi, I’m @rcpffm
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning
-      BASIC + LiteSQL /Android
+      BASIC /Android
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on Python, JScript and Termux
 - 📫 How to reach me ...

 <!---